damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 Labels will enable you to work with the [GitLab Issue Board](#gitlab-issue-board), facilitating your plan stage and organizing your workflow.

+### Issue Weight

+You can attribute an [Issue Weight] to make it clear how difficult is the implementation of that idea.
+Less difficult would receive weights of 01-03, more difficult, 07-09, and the ones in the middle, 04-06.

 ### GitLab Issue Board

 The [GitLab Issue Board][board] is a tool ideal for planning and organizing your issues according to your project's workflow.